Putting the arms fair on trial

 Support the defendants

-Five Christians whose action blocked the Custom House entrance to the arms fair on 10th September have pleaded not guilty.
+The five Christians whose action blocked the Custom House entrance to the arms fair on 10th September have been found not guilty of aggravated trespass.

 Watch a video interview with a protester; read the defendants’ statement and read the open letter from groups in Palestine in solidarity with the activists.
 See the public letter in their support signed by individuals including Caroline Lucas MP, Michael Mansfield QC and Mark Thomas, and over 30 civil society organisations, published in the Guardian on 1 November 2013.

 One protester has pleaded guilty - “Guilty of acting in solidarity with those struggling against oppression and facing brutal repression for doing so in Bahrain, Turkey and other countries.”
 The magistrate said she spoke “with dignity and passion” and gave her a a conditional discharge and order to pay total costs of £100.

 Messages of support for the protesters on trial

 I was so glad to hear of the acquittal of the protesters at the DSEi arms fair.
 I was there in 2005.
 There were 3,000 (!!) cops there that day and fewer than 100 protesters made it to the event.
 My report contains some photos of the day with a picture of the late Brian Haw (who died in 2011) when he had his full display in Parliament Square.
 The night that the Met came to take away most of his display involved 78 cops.
 Talk about overkill. http://www.indymedia.org.uk/en/2005/09/323829.html?c=on#c130684